Razyapoo/Indoor-Positioning-System/README.md

-│   ├── Journal                                  # Notes collected during experiments and development of the project │   └── Papers                                   # Research papers and articles (Motivation for the project) ├── Data for Indoor Positioning System (GUI)     # Data files prepared to open in the IPS (GUI) application │   ├── Ground truth distances                   # Ground truth distance data for experiments (used for correction of UWB measurements)
+│   ├── Journal                                  # Notes collected during experiments and development of the project │   └── Papers                                   # Research papers and articles (Motivation for the project) ├── Data for Indoor Positioning System (GUI)     # Data files prepared to open in the IPS (GUI) application │   ├── Ground truth data                        # Ground truth distances and coordinates for experiments (used for correction of UWB measurements)
-│   │   ├── Experiment 109                       # Prepared data for Experiment 109
+│   │   ├── Experiment 109                       # Ground truth data for Experiment 109
-│   │   ├── Experiment 113                       # Prepared data for Experiment 113
+│   │   ├── Experiment 113                       # Ground truth data for Experiment 113
-│   │   ├── Experiment 118                       # Prepared data for Experiment 118
+│   │   ├── Experiment 118                       # Ground truth data for Experiment 118
-│   │   └── Experiment 124                       # Prepared data for Experiment 124
+│   │   └── Experiment 124                       # Ground truth data for Experiment 124
 │   ├── Test - Experiment 113                    # Test data for PixelToReal model from Experiment 113
 │   ├── Test - Experiment 118                    # Test data for PixelToReal model from Experiment 118
 │   ├── Test - Experiment 124                    # Test data for PixelToReal model from Experiment 124